Caption: Available Light only (Nikon D3S, ISO 12,800, f/5.6, 1/40, 28-300mm)

 Take a look at these shows showing you some of the student’s work through the years.
 I think you will be impressed as I was with their first time shooting with studio strobes.

-Don Rutledge went to Russia a few times and this is his second trip.
-The reason I am using his work as an example is because in my mind his work is stellar and has majorly impacted my work and many of my colleagues work as well.
+Don Rutledge has visited Russia a few times, and this is his second trip.
+The reason I am using his work as an example is that, in my opinion, his work is stellar and has had a significant impact on my work, as well as that of many of my colleagues.

-While many would wait until the lady in front walked out of the frame, Don included her.
-The two men look very much like Americans, but the woman looked very much like the stereo type of a Russian woman.
+While many would wait until the lady in front walked out of the frame, Don included her in the shot.
+The two men resemble Americans, but the woman bears a striking resemblance to the stereotype of a Russian woman.

-What is important is how Don used all the frame for his work.
-He also used it so well artists were complaining that they couldn’t crop his photos.
-This usually did lead to some good discussions.
-When a designer crops a photo that is well composed they change the meaning.
+What is essential is how Don utilized the entire frame for his work.
+He also used it so well that artists were complaining that they couldn’t crop his photos.
+This usually led to some good discussions.
+When a designer crops a well-composed picture, they change its meaning.

-A great designer who is working with a writer and photojournalist in a journalistic coverage will layout the story after looking through the images and selecting those that help tell the story.
-Laying out the spread and then finding images to fill the holes is using photography as a decoration and not as communication.
+A great designer working with a writer and photojournalist on a journalistic coverage project will lay out the story after reviewing the images and selecting those that help tell the story.
+Laying out the spread and then finding images to fill the gaps is using photography as decoration, rather than as a means of communication.

-Visiting the vertical photo above again look at how the men are looking one way and the woman is going the other.
-Do you pick up on the tension that the composition helps to create?
+Visiting the vertical photo above again, note how the men are looking in one direction and the woman is looking in the other.
+Do you notice the tension that the composition helps to create?

-Don uses all the frame to help contain the message and to draw the reader into the photo.
+Don uses the entire frame to help contain the message and to draw the reader into the photo.

-The photo of the crowd walking towards you take a moment and look at the far left and right of the frame.
-Don has meticulously had the edges hold the man to the left and the woman on the far right in the photo.
+The photo of the crowd walking towards you, take a moment and look at the far left and right of the frame.
+Don has meticulously positioned the man to the left and the woman on the far right in the photo.
 Many photographers would often slice into the folks or have it too loose.
-The bottom of the frame is just below their feet giving extra space at the top of the frame.
+The bottom of the frame is positioned just below their feet, providing extra space at the top of the frame.
 The top of the frame is where you have a sense of depth.

-While the angle of the buildings roof line is at an angle creates depth, it is the open sky that opens the photo even more from front to back.
-Just cover the photo at the top and block off the open sky part and you will see how much that makes a difference in depth of the photograph.
+While the angle of the building’s roof line creates depth, it is the open sky that opens the photo even more from front to back.
+Just cover the photo at the top and block off the open sky part, and you will see how much that makes a difference in the depth of the photograph.

 Balance and context are achieved here in this photo of the pianist and the choir to the right.

-In art class they teach about asymmetric balance.
-Here in the photo with the pianist Don uses this technique to create a sense of calm and tranquility.
-The beams in the ceiling go towards the windows which helps to create a sense of depth.
-Some of the ladies in the choir are looking at the pianist playing which helps connect the choir back to the pianist.
+In art class, they teach about asymmetric balance.
+In the photo, pianist Don employs this technique to create a sense of calm and tranquility.
+The beams in the ceiling extend towards the windows, which helps create a sense of depth.
+Some of the ladies in the choir are watching the pianist play, which helps reconnect the choir with the pianist.

 While Don would have found this composition, he would have stayed here for a while until he had enough different frames.
 He is looking for the pianist to be playing and the choir to have a moment where they are paying attention to her.
-Take out all those blinks or someone picking their nose (that happens a lot, especially during prayers) and you then are picking a moment that best captures the worship tone that Don was going for in this photograph.
+Remove all those blinks or instances of someone picking their nose (which happens frequently, especially during prayers), and you will then be selecting a moment that best captures the worship tone Don was aiming for in this photograph.

 I love the little girl singing here in church.
-How do you know it is church?
+How do you know it is a church?
 Look at the pulpit to the right.
 Don left this in to help establish this as not a school play.
-Notice the women to the far left.
-Look especially at the lady on the front row.
+Notice the woman to the far left.
+Look especially at the lady in the front row.
 She really helps the photo because her expression really helps.
-You can see the lady to the right of her and closest to the girl singer and her expression also helps set a tone.
-The little bit of the objects at the top of the frame give a sense of even a bigger room.
+You can see the lady to the right of her, closest to the girl singer, and her expression also helps set the tone.
+The small portion of the objects at the top of the frame gives a sense of a much larger room.

-While there is a primary subject look and see how the other subjects in the photo compliment the main subject.
-Do they create tension or just help establish a mood.
+While there is a primary subject, look and see how the other subjects in the photo complement the main subject.
+Do they create tension or help establish a mood?

-See if you see one guy laying in the background.
+See if you can spot one guy lying in the background.
 This was the translator who was thinking he was getting out of the way, but Don included him to add a little perspective.

 Colleges and schools hire me to help them recruit new students.
 There are a few reasons I hear over and over why they bring me in to capture their campus.